-Commission manner of substances that has not been made information (for example, Complaint means a grievance that has not been resolved informally (for example, by the affected parties discussing the matter) and the student's concern has been escalated requiring an official response.
-Grievance is a concern about a situation, a process, a person or group of people, a facility or a service provided by CGSI, which the student brings to the attention of CGSI's staff in an informal way.
-Non-Academic Grievance is a concern about a non-scholastic matter, situation, or process; or a concern about the conduct of a person or group of people, which the student brings to the attention of CGSI staff in an informal way.
-Examples of non-academic matters include, but are not limited to, concerns about: • the provision of student support services; • unsatisfactory attendance; • the Code of Conduct; • CGSI's facilities and amenities, including exclusion from facilities or events; • application procedures; • suspension or cancellation of enrolment for non-academic reasons; • use of personal information; • fees and other financial matters; • perceived discrimination or unfairness; or • bullying, sexual harassment, and other forms of harassment.
+the provision of student support services; unsatisfactory attendance; the Code of Conduct; CGSI's facilities and amenities, including exclusion from facilities or events; application procedures; suspension or cancellation of enrolment for non-academic reasons; use of personal information; fees and other financial matters; perceived discrimination or unfairness; or bullying, sexual harassment, and other forms of harassment.
 Student for the purpose of this policy refers to a prospective, current, and former student of CGSI.
 Unsafe Behaviour includes, but is not limited to, the following: Bullying; Discrimination; Harassment; Hazing; Sexual Assault; Sexual Harassment; Sexual Misconduct; Vilification; or Victimisation.
-See Appendix 1 for common definitions of the above unsafe behaviours.
 See Appendix 1 for common definitions of the above unsafe behaviours.